Receiving your funds

 For more information on how financial aid is awarded, including your rights and responsibilities, see our policies and procedures page.

 Refunds are processed through the cashier’s office.
-When your financial aid disburses to your account to pay your charges, any overage amount will be refunded to you except for a Parent Plus Loan, which will be refunded to the parent.
+If the total of the aid applied exceeds the amount of charges owed to the university, excess funds will be sent from the cashier's office to the student.
+If a Parent PLUS Loan has resulted in an overpayment, the refund will be sent directly to the parent.
+We encourage students and parents to set up direct deposit to receive funds more quickly.
 Direct deposit refunds are generally in your bank account 3-5 business days after the date that the refund was processed.
-If you do not have a direct deposit set up, a check will be sent to your local Rolla address, and you should receive the refund 7-10 business days after the date the refund was processed.
+If you do not have a direct deposit set up, a check will be sent to your local-mailing-permanent address (in that order), and you should receive the refund 7-10 business days after the date the refund was processed.
 For more information, see our policy on Refund Procedures.

 Early Withdrawals from School